ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/indexes/how-to/get-index-merge-suggestions.dotnet.markdown

 # Commands : Indexes : How to get index merge suggestions?

-**GetIndexMergeSuggestions** will retrieve all suggestions for index merging.
+**GetIndexMergeSuggestions** will retrieve all suggestions for an index merging.

 ## Syntax